The64thGamer/cheeseepedia/content/64jti3f8sl7tpj23/content.md

 ## History

 The Bridgeville Pizza Time Theatre opened its doors on February 17, 1983, with a Balcony Stage.
-It was originally a franchise-owned Pizza Time Theatre location owned by the McKnight Family Fun Corporation.
-In 1989 or 1990, Bridgeville received the 1988 remodel and its Balcony Stage was retrofitted into a [Chuck E.'s House Facade].
+It was originally a franchise-owned Pizza Time Theatre location owned by McKnight Family Centers.
+In 1989 or 1990, Bridgeville received the [SPT 1980's Remodel Program] and its Balcony Stage was retrofitted into a [Chuck E.'s House Facade].
 In 1992, the Chuck E.'s House Facade was replaced by a 2-Stage.
 In 1998, SkyTubes were added to the store.

 ### Relocation